AndreGregu/DataAnalysis/README.md

 Ensure the token has **access to gated models**.

-> You need to download the model before you run the program accross several nodes.
+>**Note:** You need to download the model before you run the program accross several nodes.
 > If you dont, the authentication of the model fails on the remote nodes, and the process will be terminated.